atom/atom/docs/creating-a-package.md

 we'll first try and get a list of files that have not changed.

 All packages are able to use jQuery in their code.
-In fact, we have [a list of some of the bundled libraries Atom provides by default](./included_libraries.md).
+In fact, we have [a list of some of the bundled libraries Atom provides by default](#included-libraries).

 Let's bring in jQuery: